 Machines for the preparation of margarines such as table margarine, shortening and puff pastry.

 Margarine is made by mixing a water phase and a fat phase to create an emulsion.
 This emulsion is cooled to below melting point using a scraped-surface heat exchanger, also referred to as a crystalliser.
 Cooling the product increased the pressure in the heat exchanger.
 Depending upon the product this increased from thirty to over one hundred bars for special products.

-Range description margarine machines
+Range description margarine equipment